Key Investment Facts

 About Jan-Pro

-The total initial investment for a Jan-Pro unit franchise ranges from $4,000 to $56,000, including a $3,000 franchise fee.
-This cost variance is primarily determined by the volume of initial customer accounts the franchisee elects to receive from the master franchisor; higher investment levels provide a larger immediate book of business.
-Ongoing financial obligations include a 10.00% royalty on gross revenue, while the advertising fund contribution is currently 0.00%.
-These fees cover the administrative and sales support provided by the regional master office, which secures contracts and manages the invoicing process.
-The model scales the entry cost based on the franchisee’s desired starting revenue and operational capacity.
+The total initial investment for a Jan-Pro unit franchise ranges from $4,170 to $56,020, which includes a standard initial franchise fee of approximately $3,000.
+This wide variance in startup costs is primarily driven by the size of the initial customer base provided by the regional master franchisee; higher investment levels typically correspond to larger guaranteed monthly billing volumes.
+Ongoing costs include a royalty fee of 10.00% of gross revenue, while the advertising fund contribution is currently set at 0.00%.
+These fees generally cover the rights to the brand name, initial training, and the administrative services provided by the master franchise, including invoicing and account management.

 Training Program: 1 week of initial training included.